ericomondi/ericomondi/README.md

 ## About Me

-- 🌐 I'm perfecting my skills in HTML, CSS, JavaScript, and Python.
+- 🌐 I'm perfecting my skills in HTML, CSS, JavaScript, SQL and Python.
 - 💼 Currently working on a sales system project at TechCamp.
 - 📧 You can reach me at [ericoochieng456@gmail.com](mailto:ericoochieng456@gmail.com).